pdimens/mimick/docs/data_formats.md

 Like discussed above, there are _options_ for how the resulting linked-read data can look.
 Why would you want one format over another?
 Well, it could be personal preference or the software you want to use is configured for a very specific format (which is a **problem** for the linked-read ecosystem).
-Regardless of the _kind_ of linked-read experiment you chose with `--lr-type`, you can specify any of the linked-read types as the output format with `--output-format`.
+Regardless of the _kind_ of linked-read experiment you chose with `--lr-type`, you can specify any of the linked-read types as the output format with `--output-type`.

 | --output-type | Barcode Location | Example |
 |:-----------------|:-------|:---------------------|